Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 These easy DIY curtains were so simple to make, I can barely call this a tutorial!
 All you need is some basic sewing skills.
 This project consists of a few straight stitches, a little folding and a whole lot of measuring and pinning, which is basically the only “hard” part.
 And there’s SO.MUCH.FABRIC!!!
 I never thought I would be able to not love fabric but after this project, I didn’t want to touch any fabric in a while!

-We love waking up to a dark room so I got blackout fabric, in a nice neutral color (a light gray with light golden dotty leaves), so it would be a good match to the design and furniture in all rooms.
+We love waking up to a dark room!
+If you do too blackout curtains are your best bet!
+I got some blackout fabric, in a nice neutral color (a light gray with light golden dotty leaves) with some nice texture, so it would be a good match to the design and furniture in all rooms.
 I also like blackout fabric as I don’t need to add lining to make the curtains thicker and block the light.
-To make the top of my DIY curtains a bit more stiff and to get smaller, thicker pleats, I used header tape which also helped me hang the curtains onto the clips easier.
-To me this method seems the fastest and easiest while other people prefer grommets on rods.

 And because I’ve been sewing through very thick layers of already thick fabric, I used a jeans needle and jeans thread, while setting the presser foot on my sewing machine to a very low tension level.
 These curtains might be simple sewing projects for beginners but you still need a little prep before starting to work on them.
 Test on scrap fabric first and determine the needle size and presser foot tension needed for your fabric.
 If you don’t know how to play around with tension, check out this short and sweet tutorial.